pelzolga123/rspec-tic-tac-toe/README.md

 <h1 align="center">RSpec testing Tic-tac-toe 👋</h1>

 ## About The Project
 Applying the RSpec testing framework to the Tic-tac-toe game project.
-Introduction to TDD (Test Driven Development) and the RSpec testing framework.This project was completed as part of the [Microverse](https://www.microverse.org/) curriculum.
+Introduction to TDD (Test Driven Development) and the RSpec testing framework.
+This project was completed as part of the [Microverse](https://www.microverse.org/) curriculum.

 ## Built With
 * Ruby